$L^p$ norms of higher rank eigenfunctions and bounds for spherical functions: Introduction

-It will be apparent in the course of the proof of theorem \ref{main} that when $X$ is the quotient of a product $S = S_1 \times \ldots \times S_d$ of irreducible symmetric spaces, the $L^p$ norm of an eigenfunction on $X$ is bounded by the product of the functions (\ref{mainfn}) for each irreducible factor of $S$.
-Moreover, in the compact case this will again be sharp up to the logarithmic factors at the kink points.
-A discussion of how one might go about removing these logarithmic factors by using Sogge's original methods is given in section \ref{outlineln}.\\
+A similar result was obtained in the Euclidean case by Mockenhaupt \cite{M}.
+It will be apparent in the course of the proof of Theorem \ref{main} that when $X$ is the quotient of a product $S = S_1 \times \ldots \times S_d$ of irreducible symmetric spaces, the $L^p$ norm of an eigenfunction on $X$ is bounded by the product of the functions (\ref{mainfn}) for each irreducible factor of $S$.
+Moreover, in the compact case this will again be sharp up to the logarithmic factors at the kink points.\\

-To give an example comparing the bound produced by theorem \ref{main} with the classical bound (\ref{sogge}), let $X$ be a quotient of the gloablly symmetric space $SL(3,\R) / SO(3)$.
-Let $\psi$ be an eigenfunction of the full ring of invariant differential operators on $X$, which was proven by Selberg \cite{Se} to be isomorphic to a polynomial algebra in two variables and contains $\Delta$, and assume that the spectral paramter of $\psi$ is restricted to a cone $C$ as in theorem \ref{main}.
-The following graph compares the two exponents $\delta_0(p)$ and $\delta(p)$ appearing in Sogge's bound and theorem \ref{main}:
+To give an example comparing the bound produced by Theorem \ref{main} with the classical bound (\ref{sogge}), let $X$ be a quotient of the globally symmetric space $SL(3,\R) / SO(3)$.
+It was proven by Selberg \cite{Se} that the ring $R$ of invariant differential operators on $X$ is isomorphic to the free polynomial ring $\C[\Delta, D]$, where $D$ is an operator of degree 3.
+Let $\psi$ be an eigenfunction of $R$, and assume that the spectral parameter of $\psi$ is restricted as in Theorem \ref{main}.
+The two exponents $\delta(5,p)$ and $2\delta(5/2,p)$ appearing in Sogge's bound and Theorem \ref{main} are graphed together in Figure \ref{deltas}.
+We see that by using the symmetry of $X$ in the form of its extra differential operators, we are able to significantly strengthen the bounds for $\| \psi \|_p$.